sass/sass/proposal/package-importer.d.ts.md

   slash.

 The package name will often be the first path segment, but the importer should take into account any conventions in the environment.
-For instance, Node.js supports scoped package names, which start with `@` followed by 2 path segments.
+For instance, Node supports scoped package names, which start with `@` followed by 2 path segments.

 [filesystem importer]: ../spec/modules.md#filesystem-importer